kommitters/chaincerts-smart-contracts/README.md

 ## Decentralized Identifiers (DIDs)
 The DID smart contract strictly adheres to the [W3C DID specification][w3c-did-core-spec] and is a foundational component within the verifiable credential ecosystem.
 It empowers individuals and issuers to establish and manage their self-sovereign identities on the Stellar blockchain.

-> [!NOTE]
->  🤝
-> In line with our commitment to contribute to the **Stellar community**, we have developed a Soroban DID contract that serves as an interface.
-This contract can be utilized by anyone in the community seeking to innovate with a solution that follows the W3C specification.

 [**DID smart contract code**][did-repo]

 <br/>

 ## Verifiable Credentials Issuance
-The Verifiable Credentials (VCs) Issuance smart contract establishes the foundational rules for issuing, transferring, and revoking verifiable credentials.
+The Verifiable Credentials (VCs) Issuance smart contract establishes the rules for issuing, transferring, and revoking verifiable credentials.
 It acts as the governing framework, ensuring the secure and standardized management of on-chain verifiable credentials.

 This smart contract prioritizes security and privacy by avoiding the persistence of structured data or personal information.
 Data is handled exclusively in an encrypted form, with access granted only to owners through cryptographic mechanisms.
 This approach is particularly critical in insecure communication channels such as blockchain ledgers.
 For more details, refer to the [W3C KeyAgreement specification](https://www.w3.org/TR/did-core/#dfn-keyagreement).